k9mil/cs408-mark-management-system/README.md

    $ pip install -r requirements.txt
    ```

+4. With the dependencies now being installed, you now have to modify a few configuration attributes.
+Head over to the `config.py` file located at `/backend/api`, where you will see that `JWT_SECRET_KEY`, `JWT_REFRESH_SECRET_KEY` and `DATABASE_URL` take their values from environment variables.
+Modify the keys to whatever you wish, and point the database URL to your database.

-4. Run the FastAPI backend.
+5. Run the FastAPI backend.

    ```
    $ python asgi.py